mbrycke/mbrycke.github.io/_posts/2024-04-25-self-hosting-RAG-part2.md

 Now we can use the retrieved data, feed it to a generative language model and ask the model to generate the most relevant information to the query.

-*This was quite a hand-wavy explanation of how to generate embeddings, store and retrieve them.
+*This was quite a handwavy explanation of how to generate embeddings, store and retrieve them.
 I might add more details later.*